-- To spot urine stains on carpets, turn off the lights then use an Ultraviolet blacklight like this available in Amazon to spot all soiled areas.
+- To spot urine stains on carpets, turn off the lights then use an Ultraviolet blacklight like this available in Amazon to detect all soiled areas.
 Mark those areas down with chalk.

 - Make sure to follow instructions and test it in a small inconspicuous area first to see if it’ll stain the carpet.